swfen/Temporal-BCGCN/README.md

 The project follows the Pytorch library at https://pytorch-geometric.readthedocs.io/en/latest/

-If you want to run the project directly, it is recommended that you follow the settings of the library
+If you want to run the project directly, it is recommended that you follow the settings of this library